GochoMugo/msu/docs/man/man3/msu-console.3.md

 NAME
 ----

 msu-console - interacting with the user through the console/terminal.

 SYNOPSIS
 --------

 The primary use of this module is for console operations, such as logging and prompting user for input.

     msu_require "console"

 DESCRIPTION
 -----------

 *write_text('TEXT' [, 'COLOR_INDEX'=0])*

-   > Writes the text 'TEXT' to the console using the coloer indexed with the
+   > Writes the text 'TEXT' to the console using the color indexed
-   > index 'COLOR_INDEX'.
+   > with the index 'COLOR_INDEX'.

    > The color indices: